Home

 Early Earner

-A young professional in the first few years of earning who wants to start investing through SIPs but needs clarity on what's realistically achievable with their current income.
+A young professional in their first few earning years who wants to start a SIP but isn't sure what's actually achievable on their income right now.

 Rational DIY Investor

-A self-directed investor who understands SIP basics and wants realistic projections - including inflation and step-up scenarios - to make deliberate long-term decisions.
+A self-directed investor who already understands SIP basics and wants projections that account for inflation and step-up contributions, not just the headline number.

 Information Architecture